haberdashPI/vscode-master-key/notes.md

 - quick win: master-key.ignore shouldn't need to be passed to master-key.do (we can just call ignore directly)
+  -NOTE: the same might be said for `prefix` command

+- status bar updates are called a lot, maybe reduce this

+- layred keybindings: you can specify a
+  - user binding file
+  - workspace binding file

+- quick win: should be able to specify that a key works in all modes

 - status bar updates are called a lot, maybe reduce this